 MedicalResearch.com Interview with:

-University of Virginia School of Medicine
+Department of Pediatrics, University of Cincinnati, College of Medicine

 MedicalResearch.com: What is the background for this study?
 What are the main findings?

 Response: Asthma is the most common chronic condition of childhood and is responsible for substantial morbidity and health care costs, in large portion as a result of emergency room visits and hospitalizations.
 Moreover, children who live in poverty and are members of minority groups are disproportionately affected.

 Our paper reports the results of a quality improvement project that spanned the inpatient, outpatient and community settings and resulted in significant reduction in emergency department visits and hospitalizations for asthma in urban children insured by Medicaid.

 MedicalResearch.com: What should clinicians and patients take away from your report?